Zeng-Amber/ZENG-Amber/README.md

 ## Project Overview

 An online retail shop, a global e-commerce company, offers a wide range of product categories across Asia, Europe, and North America.
-</br> An interactive dashboard can be checked [here](https://public.tableau.com/app/profile/yining.zeng/viz/OnlineRetailShop_17281331942810/Dashboard1)
+&nbsp; An interactive dashboard can be checked [here](https://public.tableau.com/app/profile/yining.zeng/viz/OnlineRetailShop_17281331942810/Dashboard1)

 This project provides insights and recommendations in the following key areas: